lytbfml/Nemolib_App/README.md

 To acces the front end web page, please go to [NemoLib Application](http://nemolibapp.s3-website-us-west-2.amazonaws.com/).
 Note the above links might be invalid because I am using my personal AWS account.

-To learn more, please contact wyxiao@uw.com, hsuy717@uw.edu.
+To learn more, please contact wyxiao@uw.edu, hsuy717@uw.edu.

 ## Getting Start
 To run the program on your own server, please read the following